 To be clear: There are also other products existing in the market, targeting similar aspects.
 What they all have in common:

-- You need additional hardware or you need to install a separate tool with a propietary user interface whereas WHINT solutions deliver Excel/PDF from and into the PI/PO system (accessible via http(s)://<host>:<port>/whint)
+- You need additional hardware or you need to install a separate tool with a propietary user interface whereas WHINT solutions deliver Excel/PDF from and into the Process Orchestration system (accessible via http(s)://<host>:<port>/whint)

 - There is no software suite available covering all aspects of Interface Management from a SAP Middleware perspective